LeeSteg/privatebebo/_posts/2019-03-21-PrinciplesUsability.md

 ![Usability Principles](/privatebebo/img/Usability_Principals.png)

-When designing menus within a game, follow these seven principles for a consistent and accesibile user experience.
+When designing menus within a game, follow these seven principles for a consistent and accessible user experience.

 ![Screenshot example](/privatebebo/img/Usability_Screenshot.jpg)
 _Example from the Metal Gear Solid Customization screen_